freqtrade/freqtrade/docs/includes/protections.md

 !!!
 Tip
     Each Protection can be configured multiple times with different parameters, to allow different levels of protection (short-term / long-term).

+!!!
+Note "Backtesting"
+    Protections are supported by backtesting and hyperopt, but must be enabled by using the `--enable-protections` flag.

 ### Available Protections

 * [`StoplossGuard`](#stoploss-guard) Stop trading if a certain amount of stoploss occurred within a certain time window.